 At The Fairmont Dubai, our purchasing policy - which is in fact a company-wide policy - is one that embraces eco-lab approved cleaning products used in all housekeeping, kitchen and stewarding operations.

 A good eco-label is backed by an independent organisation that will verify that a product meets a set of meaningful and consistent standards for environmental protection and/or social justice.
 A good eco-label will also keep the label consistent in meaning among different products.
-It publicly discloses information about organisational structure, funding, board of directors and certification standards, and does not have ties to, or receive any funding from, the sale of certified products or contributions from logo users beyond fees for certification.For all the latest travel news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+It publicly discloses information about organisational structure, funding, board of directors and certification standards, and does not have ties to, or receive any funding from, the sale of certified products or contributions from logo users beyond fees for certifications.For all the latest travel news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.

 Subscribe to Arabian Business' newsletter to receive the latest breaking news and business stories in Dubai,the UAE and the GCC straight to your inbox.